 • The cost estimate and schedule is based on the preliminary project cost estimate dated March 2021 provided by the City of Rialto.
 The cost estimate was escalated as described in Sections 2.2 and 2.3.

-Project Lead Agency: City of Rialto Current Development Phase: PS&E Complete for Beneficial Use: 2026
+Project Lead Agency: City of Rialto Current Development Phase: PS&E Complete for Beneficial Use: 2026 Funding Plan: The project is funded as shown in the table below.

 I-10/RIVERSIDE AVENUE INTERCHANGE PHASE 2 (1,000s)